jfarcher/facecompare/README.md

 ## Overview

-This tool analyzes photographs to:
+This tool analyses photographs to:
 1. Detect faces in the image
 2. Generate face tokens using Face++ API
 3. Compare all faces with each other to find similarities